Eclectic-Sheep/sheeprl/README.md

 ## Why
 We want to provide a framework for RL algorithms that is at the same time simple and scalable thanks to Lightning Fabric.

+Moreover, in many RL repositories, the RL algorithm is tightly coupled with the environment, making it harder to extend them beyond the gym interface.
+We want to provide a framework that allows to easily decouple the RL algorithm from the environment, so that it can be used with any environment.

 ## How to use
 Clone the repo.